coastlines/dodgeball/README.md

 # dodgeball

 # ONE
-1. Use the *class keyword* to create a template of a *dodgeBallPlayer* that requires:
+1. Use the *class keyword* to create a template of a *dodgeBallPlayer* -- DONE that requires:
     * canThrowBall, canDodgeBall, hasPaid, isHealthy, yearsExperience

 # TWO
-1. *Push* these new dodge ball *Player objects* into a *new array*
+1. *Push* these new dodge ball *Player objects* into a *new array*  -- DONE
-2. Then *display them in the DOM* in the available players to pick list
+2. Then *display them in the DOM* in the available players to pick list -- DONE

 # THREE
 1. Add a *button* to each new player that will allow each *player to be selected* for either Blue Team or Read Team